-- 1. Start a new terminal session. - 2.
+- 1. Start a new terminal session, for example, an X terminal (xterm). - 2.
 Enter the following command to ensure that X Window applications can display on this system:

 '''

 $ xhost fully_qualified_remote_host_name

 '''

 - 3. Complete one of the following steps: - If the terminal session is not connected to the system where you want to install the software, then log in to that system as the oracle user. - If the terminal session is connected to the system where you want to install the software, then switch user to oracle: